soFFe/ClassicEraHonorCalculator/README.md

 | 0         | 1           | 6           | 45000/20000 = 2.25                    |
 | 1         | 7           | 10          | (175000-45000)/(40000-20000) = 6.5    |
 | 2         | 11          | 14          | (500000-175000)/(60000-40000) = 16.25 |

+## Dishonorable Kills
+What we know about the effects of DHKs:
+1. You lose 215 to 235 Rating instantly (seemingly random, average is 225)
+2. DHKs do not affect Honor in any way
+You have to /reload to see Rank changes in the Honor Tab of your character.

+Due to these facts and how the rest of the system works, you can minimize the amount of honor even further up to R13.
+Example: Being Rank 9 with 95% progress will award you more Rating as a Reward than if you're Rank 10 with 0% Progress.
+If you're planning to rank as fast as possible, you can even skip a week of progression this way, if you are below R10 and plan DHKs at the right times.

+## Decay
+What we know about Decay:
+1. You will decay if you could not qualify for your current Rank
+2. You cannot downrank by Decay
+3. Decay will take away up to 2500 Rating Points (exact formular unknown)

 ## References
 - [WoW Classic Era 1.14.4 PvP Ranking Update Examples](https://eu.forums.blizzard.com/en/wow/t/wow-classic-era-1144-pvp-ranking-update-examples/463646)